broch/broch.github.io/drafts/linux-install.md

 then install the package without the UI parts:

-    sudo apt install -no-install-recommends network-manager
+    sudo apt install --no-install-recommends network-manager

 In a normal desktop setup, you would just select an available WIFI network from a menu of available connections.
 The `nmcli` command-line tool provides equivalent commands for everything you need to manage connections.
-NetworkManager will connect automatically to networks in its database when you boot up, so you should only need to interact with it when you are connection from a new location.
+NetworkManager will connect automatically to networks in its database when you boot up, so you should only need to interact with it when you are connecting from a new location.

 To create a DHCP configured ethernet connection